philanderson888/phil-anderson-personal/README.md

 ### Deployment

-The site is deployed on Netlify with continuous deployment from the main branch.
+The site is deployed on Netlify directly from Bolt, with continuous deployment from the main branch.

 Live site: [https://philanderson.uk](https://philanderson.uk)